mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA

-Recently, Retrieval-Augmented Generation (\textbf{RAG})~\cite{fan2024survey} has shown great potential in addressing these challenges by leveraging external knowledge databases to supplement the internal knowledge of MLLMs, thereby enabling more accurate answer generation~\cite{lin2023fine,caffagni2024wiki,cocchi2024augmenting}.
-Specifically, multiple query-relevant documents are retrieved from external knowledge databases and serve as in-context information to augment the generation process of MLLMs.
-Despite their success, vanilla RAG-based VQA methods that rely on unstructured documents or paragraphs often introduce irrelevant or even misleading information~\cite{ma2025thinkongraph,wang2025knowledge}, thereby compromising the accuracy and reliability of generated answers.
-Moreover, these approaches typically overlook the structural relationships among knowledge elements, limiting the reasoning capabilities of MLLMs.
-As illustrated in Figure~\ref{fig:motivation} (b), the presence of noisy and unstructured context makes it difficult for MLLMs to identify and leverage relevant supporting evidence.
-To overcome these limitations, a promising direction is to retrieve structured knowledge, such as Knowledge Graphs (KGs)~\cite{hogan2021knowledge} for augmentation generation~\cite{he2024gretriever,edge2024graphrag,zhu2025knowledge}.
-However, in the VQA setting, which inherently involves multimodal reasoning, relying solely on textual KGs is suboptimal, as both modalities are crucial for identifying relevant knowledge.
-Therefore, integrating \textbf{Multimodal Knowledge Graphs} into the retrieval-augmented VQA framework presents a more robust solution to generate reliable and precise responses in knowledge-intensive scenarios, as illustrated in Figure~\ref{fig:motivation} (c).
+Recently, Retrieval-Augmented Generation (\textbf{RAG})~\cite{fan2024survey} has shown great potential in alleviating these challenges by incorporating external knowledge to complement the parametric memory of MLLMs, thereby enabling more accurate answer generation~\cite{lin2023fine,caffagni2024wiki,cocchi2024augmenting}.
+Specifically, multiple query-relevant documents are retrieved from external knowledge bases and serve as in-context evidence to guide the generation process of MLLMs.
+Despite their empirical success, vanilla RAG-based VQA approaches that rely on unstructured documents or paragraphs often introduce unnecessary noise and even misleading information~\cite{ma2025thinkongraph,wang2025knowledge}, which substantially compromises answer accuracy and reliability.
+Moreover, these approaches typically overlook the structural relations among knowledge elements, limiting the reasoning capabilities of MLLMs.
+As illustrated in Figure~\ref{fig:motivation} (b), the presence of noisy and unstructured context makes it difficult for models to identify and exploit truly relevant supporting facts.
+To address these limitations, a natural direction is to retrieve and leverage structured knowledge sources, such as knowledge graphs (KGs)~\cite{hogan2021knowledge,dai2025how}, which offer compact and well-organized representations to augment generation~\cite{edge2024graphrag,guo2024lightrag}.
+In the VQA setting, which inherently involves multimodal reasoning, relying solely on textual KGs is suboptimal, as both visual and textual modalities are crucial for identifying relevant knowledge.
+Consequently, integrating \textbf{multimodal knowledge graphs} into the retrieval-augmented VQA framework presents a more robust solution for generating reliable, precise responses in knowledge-intensive scenarios, as illustrated in Figure~\ref{fig:motivation} (c).